CBD vs Ibuprofen

 There are some substances you should never mix like antibiotics and alcohol.
 As such, it is understandable to be concerned about mixing CBD with NSAIDS, in this case, ibuprofen.
 Well, research has it that you may be able to mix the two without negative effects.

-Given you’re not allergic to ibuprofen, you should be okay taking the compound alongside the drug.
+Given you’re not allergic to ibuprofen, you should be okay taking the compound alongside the drug, as long as you’ve been cleared to do so by a doctor.
 So far, there haven’t been reported interactions between ibuprofen and CBD, but there could be a personal reaction, and so, it is always advisable to use it with caution and talk with your physician before combining the two.

 Also, it is recommended to consume cannabidiol daily and not just when feeling unwell or experiencing pain, even that associated with PMS.
 According to studies, CBD may help balance hormones throughout the month, aid with period pains, and alleviate PMS symptoms.
 However, when it comes to ibuprofen, taking it on a daily basis is unadvisable, and should only be consumed when you are in pain.